decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

       - Description: Allow VPN clients to access LAN
       - Save & Apply Changes

-# Not required if Using destination any from above
+# Not required if Using destination ANY from above
 * Add OpenVPN firewall Rule to allow DNS:
    - Firewall > Rules > OpenVPN > Add (Red + Button):
       - Action: Pass